 6.27.2 Avoidance mechanisms for language users

-Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
-They can:
+To avoid the vulnerability or mitigate its ill effects Ada software developers can:

-For case statements, case expressions and aggregates, avoid the use of the others choice;
+Avoid the use of the others choice for case statements, case expressions and aggregates;

-For case statements, case expressions and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.15F
+Mistrust enumeration subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.

 6.28 Non-demarcation of control flow [EOJ]

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.28 does not apply to Ada.
 The Ada syntax describes several types of compound statements that are associated with control flow including if statements, loop statements, case statements, select statements, and extended return statements.
 Each of these forms of compound statements require unique syntax that marks the end of the compound statement.